freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese-traditional/10-coding-interview-prep/take-home-projects/build-a-roguelike-dungeon-crawler-game.md

 **User Story:** The game should be challenging, but theoretically winnable.

-When you are finished, include a link to your project on CodePen and click the "I've completed this challenge" button.
+When you are finished, include a link to your project on CodePen and click the "Submit and go to my next challenge" button.

 You can get feedback on your project by sharing it on the [freeCodeCamp forum](https://forum.freecodecamp.org/c/project-feedback/409).